How To Talk To Your Child About Pornography

 Keep It Real Online

-The Office of Film and Literature Classification (OFLC) - Te Tari Whakarōpū Tukuata, Tuhituhinga is the government agency responsible for the classification of all films, videos, publications, and some video games in New Zealand.
+The Classification Office Te Mana Whakaatu is responsible for the classification of all films, videos, publications, and some video games in New Zealand.
 The OFLC site has some useful information for parents about controlling content and pornography.
 See:

 - how to talk with young people about pornography